ghanshyamgohel/cookie_data_privacy/Documentation/Index.rst

 **Extension Manual**

-   This documentation is for the TYPO3 extension <cookie_data_privacy>.
+   This documentation is for the TYPO3 extension "cookie_data_privacy".